Nexta: Extremism accusations, bans and repressions

-On February 16, 2023, in Minsk a trial started against Raman Pratasevich, Stsiapan Putsila and Yan Rudzik.
-Only Pratasevich was present on site.
-The other two defendants are in exile.
-The Committee to Protect Journalists called the authorities to “immediately stop this sham trial, drop all charges against Pratasevich, Rudzik, and Putsila, and let the journalists work freely.”

 Protasevich arrest

 Tadeusz Giczan became Editor-in-chief after Roman Protasevich shifted to the "Belarus of the Brain" Telegram channel formerly edited by a detained blogger, Ihar Losik.

 On his way to Vilnius back from vacation in Greece, Roman Protasevich, along with his girlfriend Sofia Sapega, was arrested by Belarusian authorities after his flight, Ryanair Flight 4978, was diverted to Minsk on the orders of Belarusian president Alexander Lukashenko on 23 May 2021, because of a false bomb threat conveyed by Belarusian air traffic control.
 In a July 2022 report, the International Civil Aviation Organization condemned the forced landing as "illegal interference" by the Belarusian government in aviation.

 In June 2021, Protasevich was put under house arrest.
 On 6 May 2022, his former girlfriend Sapega was sentenced to six years in prison for "inciting social hatred".